 Therapy: How is shingles treated?

-When doctors treat shingles, they have two therapeutic goals in mind: They want to reduce the pain and they try to stop the virus from multiplying.
+When doctors or physicians treat shingles, they have two therapeutic goals in mind: They want to reduce the pain and they try to stop the viruses from multiplying.

 - Various medications are available to relieve the pain.
 The well-known active ingredients ibuprofen or paracetamol are often used.
 Opioids (colloquially known as “opiates”) can help with particularly severe pain.
 These include, for example, the active ingredient oxycodone.
 In addition, solutions for application to the skin should ensure that the reddened rashes dry out more quickly.
 Ointments or tinctures can relieve the annoying itching.